 “Yes, I’m a broker but don’t worry – I don’t answer to anyone, so I’m independent.”

 That’s only partially true.
-A broker can be an independent contractor but if he trades securities through a brokerage firm, he’s not 100% independent.
-So while he can say that he isn’t employed by a firm, he still may be nonetheless receiving payment by a fund in order to be placed on a short list of investments to be recommended.
+For example, a broker can be an independent contractor, but if he trades securities through a brokerage firm, he’s not 100% independent.
+So while he can say that a firm doesn’t employ him, he still may be receiving payment by a fund to be placed on a shortlist of investments to be recommended.

 Consequently, the broker doesn’t have a wide array of investment products to choose from.
-If the above compensation structure is in place, he is confined to a select number of investment options he can offer – and if he is receiving payment to offer those funds, his incentive to expand the list to other types of funds is small.
+Suppose the above compensation structure is in place.
+In that case, he is confined to a select a number of investment options he can offer – and if he is receiving payment to provide those funds, his incentive to expand the list to other types of funds is small.

-Conversely, fiduciaries don’t receive payment from a fund in order to be placed on a short list of recommended products.
+Conversely, fiduciaries don’t receive payment from a fund to be placed on a shortlist of recommended products.
 They can be potentially more flexible in their investment offerings because their designation places your interests first.
 They can approach your financial plan in the most objective manner possible.
-Taking money from a fund that they later recommended would give the appearance of an improper relationship, thereby violating the Fiduciary Standard.
+They are taking money from a fund that they later recommended would give the appearance of an improper relationship, thereby violating the Fiduciary Standard.

-With decades of experience, our team at FFP has been the go-to resource for investors who want to not only plan for retirement but for many years into it.
-If you’re ready to have a conversation with a fiduciary who does more than broker transactions, let’s talk about our point of difference today at 630.780.1534 or click here to schedule a call.
+With decades of experience, our team at FFP has been the go-to resource for investors who want to plan for retirement and for many years into it.
+So if you’re ready to have a conversation with a fiduciary who does more than broker transactions, let’s talk about our point of difference today at 630.780.1534 or click here to schedule a call.

 Fiduciary Financial Partners, LLC is a Registered Investment Adviser.
 This blog is solely for informational purposes.
 Advisory services are only offered to clients or prospective clients where Fiduciary Financial Partners, LLC and its representatives are properly licensed or exempt from licensure.
 Past performance is no guarantee of future returns.
 Investing involves risk and possible loss of principal capital.
 No advice may be rendered by Fiduciary Financial Partners, LLC unless a client service agreement is in place.